 I was able to find metered street parking right on Avenue Duluth (the playground is closest to Parc and Duluth), and there may be additional street parking on the surroundings streets like de l’Esplanade, or even Saint-Urbain.
 Like always, Montreal parking is a b*tch, so I wish you the best of luck!
 Sorry.

-You can find all the information for the borough’s pools, wading pools and splash pads (their hours of operation and rates) at THIS LINK.
+You can find all the information for the borough’s pools, wading pools and splash pads (their dates and hours of operation) at THIS LINK.

 Want to spend a while here, but getting hungry?
-I suggest visiting one of the FOOD TRUCKS that will be almost directly across Avenue du Parc at the Sir George-
+I suggest visiting one of the food trucks that *may* be across Avenue du Parc at the Sir George-

 Another great food spot is Café Santropol on the corner of Duluth and Saint-Urbain, about one block away from the playground.
 My favourite?
 The Santropol garden tea and the Sweet Roots sandwich.